meefik/neux/README.md

 In the `mount()` function, the second argument can be a target HTML element or CSS selector that will be used to find the target.

-You can use the `$$map()` method of arrays in state to optimize the rendering of child elements.
-Instead of re-rendering the entire list when the associated array changes, only the elements that have been added, updated, or removed are affected.
-This minimizes unnecessary DOM manipulations, resulting in smoother and more efficient UI updates, especially when dealing with large or frequently changing arrays.
+You can also use the `$` sign to track changes in the object or array without tracking changes in nested objects:

 ```js
 // Create a reactive state with an array